cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 Implementations of platforms will vary from organization to organization; make sure to evaluate the current state of your group’s overall cloud native transformation.
 A phenomenal resource to leverage for this evaluation is the Cloud Native Maturity Model.

 In general, these models present a challenge in that they attempt to capture a point in time state as well as a progressive motion.
-[Martin Fowler](https://martinfowler.com/bliki/MaturityModel.html) says it well: "the true outcome of a maturity model assessment isn't what level you are at but the list of things you need to work on to improve.
+[Martin Fowler](https://martinfowler.com/bliki/MaturityModel.html) says it well: "The true outcome of a maturity model assessment isn't what level you are at but the list of things you need to work on to improve.
 Your current level is merely a piece of intermediate work in order to determine that list of skills to acquire next."

 ## Model table